 Male infertility is a huge layer of diseases, the result of which is the inability to conceive a child.
-Treatment options also exist a lot, so the choice of method, first of all, depends on the cause.
-However, there are general guidelines that every patient carrying out infertility treatment should follow:
+There are many treatment options, so the choice of method, first of all, depends on the cause.
+However, there are general recommendations that every patient who carries out infertility treatment should follow:

 - To give up smoking.

-- The refusal of alcohol, and full, dangerous for the childbearing function is considered to be a dose exceeding 60 grams per day.
+- Refusal of alcohol, moreover, a complete, hazardous to reproductive function is considered a dose in excess of 60 grams per day.

-- Eliminating chronic stress - more sleep, walk in the fresh air, more positive emotions.
+- Elimination of chronic stress - sleep more, walk in the fresh air, more positive emotions.

-- Moderate exercise - cycling, swimming, etc., have a positive effect on blood circulation in the male organs.
+- Moderate physical activity - a bicycle, swimming, etc., positively affects blood circulation in the male organs.

-- Fighting obesity, meaning not only overweight, but also waist volume.
-Abdominal obesity (deposition of fat on the abdomen, see how to remove the abdomen of a man ) adversely affects the production of male sex hormones, and, consequently, has a bad effect on potency and the possibility of conception.
+- Fighting overweight, this means not only excess body weight, but also waist volume.
+Abdominal obesity (deposition of fat on the abdomen, see how to remove the abdomen for a man ) adversely affects the production of male sex hormones, and, therefore, poorly affects the potency and possibility of conception.

-- The exception to the overheating of the testicles is spacious underwear , refusal to visit the bath and sauna, you should not drive in a car with the seat heating turned on.
+- The exception to overheating of the testicles is spacious underwear , refusal to visit the bath and sauna, you should not ride in a car with the seat heating turned on.

-- Take multivitamins (see vitamins and minerals necessary for men ).
+- Taking multivitamins (see vitamins and minerals needed for men ).

 1. Treatment of infections of the genitourinary system.

-In accordance with WHO recommendations, infections of the male genital sphere include:
+In accordance with WHO recommendations, male infections include: